Dart Test

 A guide for generating Trunk-compatible test reports for Dart tests

-Before you can upload to Trunk, you need to convert the reported test results to a Trunk-compatible format.
+Before you can upload to Trunk, you need to output a Trunk-compatible report.
 Dart supports JUnit outputs by using the tojunit

 library.
 You can install the tojunit